hbradio/portfolio/content/about.md

   <p>
     I co-founded an online coding platform for middle schoolers called <a href="https://rovercode.com">Rovercode</a>.
-    <a href="https://medium.com/@bradyhurlburt/fd8862ad361c">I wrote here</a>
+    <a href="/micro/rovercode-ed-design-principles">I wrote here</a>
     about some things I think are important for designing online social learning for kids.
   </p>
   <p>
-    I completed Georgia Tech's
+    I like school 🎓.
+I'm a graduate of Georgia Tech's
     <a href="https://twitter.com/GTOMSCS">OMSCS program</a> with a focus in
-    Interactive Intelligence 🎓.
+    interactive artificial intelligence, and I have a BS in electrical engineering and an MA in teaching 📜.
     <a href="/pdfs/peer-support-2018.pdf">
       Here's something I wrote</a
     >
-    involving Papert, Scratch, and Glitch.
-I also have a BSEE and an MA in Teaching 📜.
+    about synchronous online peer support.
   </p>
   <p>
-    These days I'm really enjoying some mathy postrock by <a href="https://concretemusic.bandcamp.com/">concrete, concrete</a> and some emo/pop-punk revival bands like Charmer and Hot Mulligan 🎸.
+     Right now I'm looping the new Oso Oso album, and I'm hooked on <a href="https://www.youtube.com/channel/UCy3jC5OdSSrrkbe_496i6gQ"> this YouTuber who covers songs in a pop-punk style</a> 🎸.
   </p>
   <p>
     I'd love to chat 💬.
 Feel free to <a href = "mailto: brady.hurlburt@protonmail.com">email me</a>.
-    Check out <strong><a href="/micro/">my micro-blog</a></strong>.
+    Want to learn more about me?
+Read my <strong><a href="/micro/">my micro-blog</a></strong>.
   </p>
   <p>
     Check out and support <strong><a href="https://bailproject.org/faq/">The Bail Project</a></strong>.